 Proposals may focus on one of four areas.
 Please consider which most accurately describes your session as choosing the wrong focus adversely impacts the reviewer ratings.

-If your session: - is based on classroom experience or meant to be applied directly to the classroom or work environment, it is practice- or pedagogy-oriented.
+If your session:

+- is based on classroom experience or meant to be applied directly to the classroom or work environment, it is practice- or pedagogy-oriented.
 Participants will learn concrete ways to do something (teach, grade, administer, write, create, etc.), then select this session focus. - reports on your or your team's original research, including pedagogy- or policy-focused research, it is research-oriented.
-This research may be classroom- or action-based and may have implications for pedagogy, but the primary goal is to provide information rather than concrete applications. - provides new perspectives by interpreting or reinterpreting existing theory, practice and/or research, it is conceptually-oriented.
-This may be a literature review with implications for future research or new ideas synthesizing research. - addresses policy issues and/or mandates, it is policy oriented.
+This research may be classroom- or action-based and may have implications for pedagogy, but the primary goal is to provide information rather than concrete applications. - provides new perspectives by interpreting or reinterpreting existing theory, practice and/or research, it is conceptually-oriented. - addresses policy issues and/or mandates, it is policy-oriented.
 It may analyze, propose, debate, or otherwise focus on policies or mandates that affect language teaching and learning.

 Which session focus is most appropriate for your proposal?
-Practice or pedagogy-oriented session Research-oriented session Conceptually-oriented session Policy-oriented session Step 5.
+Practice or pedagogy-oriented session Research-oriented session Conceptually-oriented session Policy-oriented session

+Step 5.
 Select the session type.

+This year we have added length options for panel discussions and presentations.
 Please review the session types to determine which best meets the objectives of your session.

 Which session focus is most appropriate for your proposal?

-Dialogue/Discussion (45 min.)
+Dialogue (45 min.)
 Panel Discussion (75 min.)

-Poster Session (75 min.)
+Panel Discussion (45 min.)
+Poster Session (1 hr., 45 min.)
 Presentation (30 min.)
 Presentation (45 min.)

-Teaching Tip (30 min.)
+Teaching Tip (20 min.)
+Workshop (1 hr., 45 min.)

-Workshop (75 min.)

 Step 6.
 Decide whether to grant permission to change the session type.
 On occasion, convention program planners may request that a session type be changed, for example, from a presentation to a teaching tip.
 Would you be willing to consider a different format for your session, if asked?
 No changes will be made without your permission.
 Would you consider a request to change the session type for your proposal?

-Yes

-No
+Yes No Step 7.
+Decide whether to grant permission to record your session.
+The Conferences Professional Council chooses a selection of sessions to audio record each year.
+If chosen, do you give permission for TESOL to record your session?

-Step 7.
+Step 8.
 Indicate the anticipated audience size.